 6,041: Curricula-New Degrees, Majors, or Programs-Board of Regents Approved Procedures

-If a proposal is approved by the UCCC, the NSHE forms should be forwarded by the department in ELECTRONIC FORMAT to the Provost's Office.
+If a proposal is approved by the UCCC, the NSHE forms will be finalized by the department consultation with the Provost’s Office.

 If approved by the president, proposals for new degrees, majors, or programs are forwarded by the Provost’s Office to the NSHE Academic Affairs Council for its review and then are normally submitted to the Board of Regents at its next regularly scheduled meeting.